An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Proof of results when

 In view of the Cram\'{e}r--Wold technique, we conclude the proof of Theorem \ref{thm:maxPair} by combining \eqref{eqn:maxPairSharper} with the conclusion of Lemma \ref{lem:CLT} and applying Slutsky's theorem several times.
-In particular, we argue that with high probability (indeed, on the complement of $\mathcal{E}_n$), \eqref{eqn:maxPairSharper} holds, so for each $i \in \set{1, \ldots, L}$,
+In particular, we argue that with high probability (indeed, on the complement of $\mathcal{E}_n$ defined in Lemma \ref{lem:defBadEventEn}; see also Lemma \ref{lem:BadEventsSmallFluct}), \eqref{eqn:maxPairSharper} holds, so for each $i \in \set{1, \ldots, L}$,

 where the asymptotic is uniform over all $i \in \set{1,\ldots, L}$.
-Lemma \ref{lem:CLT} describes the joint limiting behavior of the rightmost factor, so taking Slutsky's theorem into consideration, the only thing left to do is to show that for each $i \in \set{1,\ldots, L}$,
+Lemma \ref{lem:CLT} describes the joint limiting behavior of the rightmost factor\footnote{See Lemma \ref{lem:CovStructurePos} in Appendix \ref{sec:appendix} for details on why this implies the covariance structure \eqref{eqn:CovStructurePos}.}, so taking Slutsky's theorem into consideration, the only thing left to do is to show that for each $i \in \set{1,\ldots, L}$,